dan1els/xbox-proxy/README.md

 # hbo-proxy
 Docker packaged smart DNS proxy to watch HBO out of region using BIND and sniproxy[n1].
+Based on netflix-proxy: https://github.com/ab77/netflix-proxy

 # Instructions
 These instructions are based on a standard Ubuntu Docker image provided by Digital Ocean, but should work on any Linux distubution with Docker pre-installed.